lpadder/lpadder/README.md

 - `yarn serve`: Serves the builded app under `dist`.
 - `yarn lint`: Only runs `eslint`.
 Useful when used with `--fix`.
 - `yarn run check`: Runs `eslint` and `tsc` to check for errors.
-- `yarn release`: Runs `yarn check`, bumps the `version` in `package.json`, commits the changes to `main` branch, tags the release and create a GitHub Release.
-The release will trigger a GitHub Action that would run a Vercel build.
-On successful deploy, it will updatethe GitHub Release to point to the newly deployed URL.
+- `yarn release`: Runs `yarn run check`, bumps the `version` in `package.json`, commits the changes and tag, then creates a GitHub Release.
+  - Note: the published GitHub release will trigger a GitHub Action that will run a Vercel build.
+On successful deploy, it will update the published GitHub Release and add a new asset (`url.txt`) which points to the Vercel deployed URL.

 ### Launchpad resources